hatheroldev/mc-calc/README.md

 ## Usage Examples

 All following examples assume you know how to use `multiple-cursors`.
-However, to enable you follow them even if you don't I use the verb *to mc*, which shall mean the following operations:
+But so that you can follow without knowing `multiple-cursors`, I use the verb *to mc*, which means the following operations:

 - move the cursor to the beginning of the first element of interest (number or expression),
 - mark each line with `M-x mc/mark-next-lines`,